jsoref/ovs/Documentation/topics/testing.rst

 ~~~~~~~~~~~~~~~~~~~~

 Static Analysis is a method of debugging Software by examining code rather than
 actually executing it.
-This can be done through 'scan-build' commandline
+This can be done through 'scan-build' command-line
 utility which internally uses clang (or) gcc to compile the code and also
 invokes a static analyzer to do the code analysis.
 At the end of the build, the
 reports are aggregated in to a common folder and can later be analyzed using